 M. Lefort was a sculptor too, and a man of strong opinions, for years he was hostile to Tango.
 With his wife he ran a Dance and Physical Education studio on Boulevard St. Denis.
 Lefort spoke of the high days of the Royal French Dances, the pavane, the gavotte.
 In his telling of the History of Dance, things took a turn for the worse in 1860 with the import of the Polka.
 For the first time, men were holding women by their waists and, according to Lefort, this “added a certain je-ne-sais-quois to the pleasure of dance, that incited passion”.
 Lefort believed in Dancing as exercise and therapy, and considered Dancing as much an Art as a Science.
 He even shared a list of “the correct beats per minute per dance" to make his point.

 In April 1910, the Théâtre Apollo premiered the operetta Rève de Valse, but there was barely any Tango in sight in either the Apollo, or the French Press.
-The talk of the Dancing Congress in October of that year, was the introduction of dances using animal gestures, like the Turkey Trot.
+In October, the talk of the Dancing Congress was the introduction of dances using animal gestures.
 Lefort himself introduced his Chanteclerette, and the Five Step.
 But many were already dancing Tango in Paris.
 Jane Marnac danced Tango at the Folies Bergère, Mistinguett and her partner Luis Bayo danced it at the Marigny.
 Tango was then associated with both the Brazilian, and the Argentine communities, where it was danced in private parties along with the maxixe.

 In New York, the show at the Winter Garden had morphed into The Revue of 1911.
 Among the featured acts was Al Jolson, of latter fame in the talkies; and Dorothy Jardon, a renowned composer and singer.
 In a letter sent to The New York Times almost 3 years later, Joseph C. Smith claimed that he taught and danced the Tango with Jardon in the Revue of 1911.
 Smith had been to Paris in 1910, where he presumably picked up the new steps, just like he did 3 years earlier with the Apache.

 M. Lefort did not relent.
 In October the Congress met "and as the agenda of the meeting did not include any question relating to the Arab or Negro dances, the best agreement never ceased to reign".
-In fact, the Tango question was always in the air, the Congress proposed new dances yet again: a modern mazurka, a "valse-menuet Louis XV", and the "Argentine habanera", apparently a direct effort to replace the Tango.
-"In consecrating their use, the Academy yields to the public's taste", said Lefort when introducing this sanitized variant of the Tango.
-He explained: "These Argentinian dances are gentle strolls (sic), embellished with graceful poses, rather than dances; performed to melodious tunes of tango, but above all of habanera, they offer variety in our evenings and break (musically) the monotony of polkas, valses, etc".
-In Argentina, the newspapers lamented the events in Paris: "progress killed [our] Tango".
+In fact, the Tango question was always in the air, the Congress proposed new dances yet again: a modern mazurka, a "valse-menuet Louis XV", the "Argentine Habanera", and Lefort's own version of Argentine Tango.
+"In consecrating their use, the Academy yields to the public's taste", said Lefort.
+He explained: "These Argentinian dances are gentle strolls (sic), embellished with graceful poses, rather than dances; performed to melodious tunes of tango, but above all of Habanera, they offer variety in our evenings and break (musically) the monotony of polkas, valses, etc".
+Around this time, M. Lefort published his own dance manual, which he called L'Art de la Danse.

-1. In his book, Art of Dancing, Maurice claimed that he brought Tango to New York in October 1910.
+2. In his book, Art of Dancing, Maurice claimed that he brought Tango to New York in October 1910.
 Maybe it was a typo, the correct date is October 1911.
 Joseph C. Smith's claim about The Revue of 1911, points to Tango being introduced in the US as a stage dance, rather than the presumably popular dance it was in Paris.
-In April 1911, Smith was in New York with the musical Madame Sherry, and then went to Buffalo and other cities.
+In February 1911, Smith danced with Jardon in New York in the musical Madame Sherry, and then went to Buffalo and other cities.
 In August he was in the Midwest where he produced Miss Nobody from Starland.
-If he danced with Jardon as he claimed, it must have been some time in May or September, but not a single newspaper noticed it, he is not named in any ads, and we found no evidence in the Shubert Archives to back Smith’s claim.
+If he danced with Jardon in the Revue of 1911 as he claimed, it must have been some time in May or September, but not a single newspaper noticed it, he is not named in any ads, and we found no evidence in the Shubert Archives to back Smith’s claim.

 1. Rafael Mandressi: Dancing with “le sexe”.
 Eroticism and exoticism in the Parisian reception of tango (1907-1914).